 Noble silence and Etiquette on the retreat:

 The retreat environment is a sacred space, where we come together in tolerance and trust for Svadhyaya (self study) - to examine and study ourselves.
 From the comfort of home - where you can have what you want, when you want it - you are entering into a semi-monastic lifestyle, where you are invited to adhere to a set program and take what is offered.
 Such an environment is beautiful and precious, but also a bit of a 'pressure-cooker' for the egoic mind.
 Mental resistance may manifest in finding faults with the space and those around you – please be aware of this and remain respectful of the retreat opportunity.
 There is as much value in what you learn from this process as in the meditation itself.
 As part of cultivating awareness and understanding mind, the retreat talks will support you in this process of svadhyaya.

 We will break silence on Monday morning and there will be an appropriate closing program with a talk to support the move back into the world.
 You will also enjoy reconnecting over breakfast with the folk you have shared silence with for these days.

 Our venue is magic.. you are really in for a treat on this retreat!
 Just outside Byron near the Crystal Castle, surrounded by lush tropical forest is our ParadiseOne.

 Venue: Paradise One, 139 Newes Rd, Coorabell, NSW

-Plan to arrive between 4 & 6pm - on Friday 4th May (meal served at 7pm); we finish after lunch on Mon 6th May 2019
+Plan to arrive between 11 & 1pm - on Friday 1st May (Light lunch at 1.30); we finish after breakfast on Mon 4th May 2019